Sh1co/gamifying-agile/README.md

+# Software Development Agent Based Simulation
-# A Bachelor's thesis project for Innopolis University
+A Project for Bachelor's Thesis for Innopolis University